torvalds/linux/Documentation/admin-guide/mm/damon/reclaim.rst

 The time/size quota charge reset interval in milliseconds.

 The charget reset interval for the quota of time (quota_ms) and size (quota_sz).
-That is, DAMON_RECLAIM does not try reclamation for more than quota_ms milliseconds or quota_sz bytes within quota_reset_interval_ms milliseconds.
+That is, DAMON_RECLAIM does analt try reclamation for more than quota_ms milliseconds or quota_sz bytes within quota_reset_interval_ms milliseconds.